Bootstrap for Finite N Lattice Yang-Mills Theory: Introduction

 We also derive the finite \(N\) Makeenko-Migdal equation in the continuum, focusing here on the SU(2) case, where the continuous loop equation is~\cite{Gambini:1990dt} \footnote{Derivation of such equations on the lattice and in continuum, and in particular of the SU(3) loop equation, is deferred to Section~\ref{sec: loopeq}}:

-This situation is simpler than that of the 't Hooft limit previously studied, where double-trace Wilson loops are products of single-trace Wilson loops due to large \(N\) factorization.
+This situation is simpler than that of thepreviously studied 't Hooft limit, where double-trace Wilson loops are products of single-trace Wilson loops due to large \(N\) factorization.
 There is no need for relaxation in the bootstrap scheme, which is typically required due to the non-convex nature of the large \(N\) loop equations.
 The inherent linearity of the SU(2) loop equations renders the entire bootstrap procedure convex from the very beginning.

 The paper concludes with a detailed examination of SU(2) lattice Yang-Mills theory across two, three, and four dimensions.
 A major technical achievement of this work is the significant extension of the maximum length of Wilson loops involved in our bootstrap procedure — up to 24 lattice units for the 2D, 3D and 4D cases.
-The hierarchy system employed, which categorizes Wilson lines by level and selects operators accordingly, has markedly increased the precision of computations for Wilson averages of small loops.
+The hierarchical system, which categorizes Wilson lines by level and selects operators based on this categorization, has markedly increased the precision of computations for Wilson averages of small loops.
 Notably, the margins for the plaquette average in three and four dimensions within the physically relevant coupling range achieve a precision of the order of 0.1\%.
 These findings are depicted in Figure~\ref{fig: intro}, showcasing results for three and four dimensions, respectively.
 Additionally, using interpolation of the Creutz ratio, we extracted string tension data.
 Although these results do not match the precision of Monte Carlo simulations due to the limited loop size (maximum \(2\times3\)), they are qualitatively sound.

+\textbf{Note added}: While we were finalizing this article, we became aware of the work \cite{Li:2024wrd}, which focuses on the Abelian gauge theory and parallels some of our discussions on the one-matrix model.